noor8380/expressionengine-grid-images/README.md

 My goal with Grid Images is not to provide the full meal in terms of functionality, but rather provide bread for your sandwich.
 By no means am I offering an install-it-and-forget-it solution here, but something that you can easily customize to suit the needs of your build.

-In the past I've achieved similar functionality using a multitide of addons from other developers.
+In the past I've achieved similar functionality using a multitude of addons from other developers.
 Not looking to reinvent the wheel, but instead streamline the process and provide required functionality in a single package supporting current versions of the CMS.

 ### Installation